You are viewing a free preview of this lesson.

 |---|---|

-Exam Tip: Encapsulation is not just about making attributes private.
-The key benefit is controlled access -- you can validate data, enforce business rules, and change the internal implementation without breaking external code.
+Exam Tip: Encapsulation is not merely "make attributes private".
+The examinable substance is controlled access and information hiding — validation, a stable interface, and the freedom to change internals.
 Always explain these benefits, not just the definition.

-Access modifiers (also called visibility modifiers) control which parts of a program can access an attribute or method.
+Access modifiers (visibility modifiers) declare which parts of a program may reach an attribute or method.
+Three levels appear in the specification, each with a standard UML symbol.

 |---|---|---|---|